straccio/gmailproxy/README.md

 This is a Gmail proxy (relay) server configured in a docker container, which may be useful to Gmail users in China.

+As for now it only supports relaying IMAP traffic, SMTP is not supported due to a backend auth issue in Nginx.

 ## Features

 * Relay IMAP traffic to Google's IMAP server.